-8. arate containers provided for trash and recyclable materials in the loading dock or other n waste collection location?

-Yes (trash and recycling containers provided, compost if applicable)

-No (only trash containers provided)

-• Notes:

-9. Are the re bin labels and signage designating the waste stream?
-Bin labels refers to label affixed

-directly on the bin to indicate the intended waste stream, and signage refers to educational

-informa ition to indicate the types of materials that should go in each bin.

-Yes, there are bins + signage

-Yes, there are bins labels only

-No bin labels or signage

-• Notes:

-Tenant Spaces

-10

-10. 10.
-Are there separate bins for waste and recycling (one for paper, one for plastic/metal/glass, or

-or source separated - or one recycling bin for single stream including paper,

-metal/glass, and one trash for single stream)?
-Yes (trash and recycling bins containers provided)

-No (only trash containers provided)

-• Notes:

-11. Does th e bin setup align with the waste stream as designated by the building?
-(Ex: are there single

-stream bins, but the building has source-separated recycling collection?).

-Yes

-No

-• Notes:

-12 Are the re bin labels on each of the bins to designate the appropriate waste stream?

-12. Yes

-No

-•

-13. s color coded?
-If yes, indicate the colors for each waste stream.
-Also indicate if the bin color

-is consistent throughout the space.

-Yes

-No

-• Colors:

-• Consistent:

-14. Is there educational signage located above the bins to inform employees of the appropriate materials to put in the trash and recycling bins?

-Yes

-No

-• Notes:

-15. Through visual observations, does it appear that the contents of the bins contain only the items that

-posed to be in them (i.e. landfill waste is only in the landfill waste bin, plastics are only in the

-• pin, etc.)?

-Yes

-•

-• Notes:

-16 le there a regulating him legated post to every track him?

-10. a recycling bin located next to every trash bin?
-Yes

-No

-• Notes:

-17. a location to collect electronic waste?

-Yes

-No

-• Notes:

-18. Are bins strategically located (are there paper bins located in the copy room, trash and recycling in the

-kitchen, /pantry area)?

-Yes

-No

-• If no, where should additional bins be placed?

-• Notes:

-19 Are the bins overflowing?
-This may indicate that there are not enough trash and recycling bins

-out the office.

-Yes

-No

-Notes:

-20 Ara tha a any hina that are amont 0.
-This may indicate that there are too many ar unpassage, hina in

-20. e any bins that are empty?
-This may indicate that there are too many or unnecessary bins in

-the offic

-Yes

-No

-Notes:

-21. Does ev rery copy and mail room have a paper bin?

-Yes

-No

-Notes:

-Ц 140163.

-22 Door o ony pantny havo at a minimum a landfill waste and plactic/metal/glass hims?

-∠∠. rery pantry have at a minimum a landfill waste and plastic/metal/glass bins?

-Yes

-No

-1.1 Notes:
+Other: 7.
+Loading Dock 8. common waste collection location?
+Yes (trash and recycling containers provided, compost if applicable) No (only trash containers provided) Notes: 9.
+Are there bin labels and signage designating the waste stream?
+Bin labels refers to label affix directly on the bin to indicate the intended waste stream, and signage refers to educational information to indicate the types of materials that should go in each bin.
+Yes, there are bins + signage Yes, there are bins labels only No bin labels or signage Notes: Penant Spaces 10.
+Are there separate bins for waste and recycling (one for paper, one for plastic/metal/glass, or trash for source separated - or one recycling bin for single stream including paper, plastic/metal/glass, and one trash for single stream)?
+Yes (trash and recycling bins containers provided) No (only trash containers provided) 9.
+7. Where are recyclables stored prior to waste collection for the haulers?
+Loading Dock Yes, there are bins labels only No bin labels or signage Tenant Spaces 10. trash fo or source separated - or one recycling bin for single stream including paper, metal/glass, and one trash for single stream)?
+Yes (trash and recycling bins containers provided) No (only trash containers provided) 11. stream bins, but the building has source-separated recycling collection?).
+Yes No 12.
+Yes No 13. coding is consistent throughout the space.
+Yes No 14. educational signage located above the bins to inform employees of the appropriate materials in the trash and recycling bins?

+Yes No 15. are sup p/m/g l Notes:n visual observations, does it appear that the contents of the bins contain only the posed to be in them (i.e. landfill waste is only in the landfill waste bin, plastics are bin, etc.)?
+Yes No Notes: 16. a recycling bin located next to every trash bin?
+Yes No Notes: 17. a location to collect electronic waste?
+Yes No Notes: 18. kitchen, s strategically located (are there paper bins located in the copy room, trash and rec/pantry area)?
+Yes No If no, where should additional bins be placed?
+Notes: 19. through bins overflowing?
+This may indicate that there are not enough trash and recycling out the office.
+Yes No Notes: bins 20. the offic re any bins that are empty?
+This may indicate that there are too many or unnecessors.
+Yes No Notes: ary bins in 21. very copy and mail room have a paper bin?
+Yes No Notes: 22. very pantry have at a minimum a landfill waste and plastic/metal/glass bins?
+Yes No Notes: